acorn-io/runtime/docs/docs/38-authoring/09-permissions.md

 Similar to `rules`, `clusterRules` define permissions in the application's namespace but with the added benefit of working in other ones as well.
 Instead of creating a `Role` that gets attached to your application's `ServiceAccount`, you get a `ClusterRole`.
 If you would like to allow your application to perform the defined rules in any namespace on the cluster then `clusterRules` are the way to go.

 ## Verbs
 To define what actions your application can perform on a given resource, you define a `verb`.
-These `verbs` are words that allow you to declaritively define what actions your application can perform on given resources.
+These `verbs` are words that allow you to declaratively define what actions your application can perform on given resources.

 :::info
 Wondering what verbs are available?
 Take a look!